Financial close process: why it's broken and how to fix it

 Real-time visibility over what’s being spent

-One standardised process used by the entire company
+One standardized process used by the entire company

 Spending policies built in, so no unapproved purchases